-If the appealing party is not satisfied with the decision of the Principal or Principal's designee, he or she may appeal that decision to the School Board of APV-FFL by filing a request for review with the principal's office within 5 business days of the date of the decision.
-The principal shall notify the School Board of APV-FFL and arrange for the School Board of APV-FFL to hear the complaints of the appealing party at the next available board meeting.
-The principal shall notify the appealing party of the location, date and time of the hearing in front of the School Board of APV-FFL.
+The Superintendent shall notify the School Board of APV-FFL and arrange for the School Board of APV-FFL to hear the complaints of the appealing party at the next available board meeting.
+The Superintendent shall notify the appealing party of the location, date and time of the hearing in front of the School Board of APV-FFL.
 The decision of the School Board of "APV-FFL" is final and not appealable.
 An expulsion action will not be delayed during the appeal process.